tgquintela/tgquintela.github.io/_pages/interests.md

 ### *Data Science*
 * Spatial Data Analysis and GIS, and its applications to the new urbanism required in the world of IoT and reactive and smart spaces and services.
 * Mobility optimization by understanding patterns and using proper statistical matching algorithms.
 * Data visualization and dashboards.
-The improvement of my skills in data visualization and mastering *D3.js*.
+The improvement of my skills in data visualization and mastering *D3.js*, *Tableau* and other Data Visualization tools.

 ### *Programming*
 * Python development.
 From pure data science applications to more web-based framework to automatize interaction with databases and show visualizations.
+Python is my main computation language.
+Improving from the point of view of software design and coding efficiency is a everyday purpose challenge.
 * R programming language.
-Exploratory data analysis.
+Mainly for exploratory data analysis, at least in the last times.
 * Julia programming language.
 It is a high-level dynamic programming language designed to address the needs of high-performance numerical analysis and it has a fast growing Machine Learning community.
 It has the possibility to call **C** and **Fortran** function through `ccall` and Python code through `PyCall` package.
 It allows concurrent, parallel and distributed computing.
+I am still in playing level.
 * Software engineering.
 The art of better programming optimal structures for the specific problems.
 The correct use of SOLID principles, simplicity and correct adaptation of the software patterns to the problems.